antiwork/.github/CONTRIBUTING.md

 # Contributing to Antiwork Projects

-## Commenting on GitHub
+Respect others by using professional, easy-to-read English that transcends cultures.

-Use native-sounding English in all communication with no excessive capitalization (e.g HOW IS THIS GOING), multiple question marks (how's this going???), grammatical errors (how's dis going), or typos (thnx fr update).
+That means no excessive capitalization (e.g HOW IS THIS GOING), multiple question marks (how's this going???), grammatical errors (how's dis going), or typos (thnx fr update).
-- ❌ Before: "is this still open ??
-I am happy to work on it ??"
-- ✅ After: "Is this actively being worked on?
-I've started work on it here…"

-Check existing discussions/issues/PRs before creating new ones.
-Start a discussion for questions or ideas.

 ## Issues

-A great bug report includes:

-- A quick summary and/or background
-- Steps to reproduce
-  - Be specific!
-  - Give sample code if you can
-- What you expected would happen
-- What actually happens
-- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 We don't assign issues to contributors until they have a history of contributions to the project.

 ## Pull Requests (code)

+Pull Requests should close open issues.

 ### General best practices

-- Update documentation if you're changing behavior
+- Update documentation as you go
 - Add or update tests for your changes–any functional changes should reflect in updated/new end-to-end tests
 - Include screenshots of your test suite passing locally if the build doesn't run automatically
 - Make sure **all** tests pass